phetsims/qa/issue-templates/android-test-template.md

 <h3>New releases are fetched.</h3>
 </summary>

-1. Follow the steps for Testing an initial Play Store installation
+1. Follow the steps for <a href="#testing-an-initial-play-store-installation">Testing an initial Play Store installation</a>
 2. Open the app, making sure that internet access is enabled on the device.
-3. Within 2 hours, the app should have the new sim release identified in <a href="#links-and-dates">Links and dates</a>.
+3. Within 2 hours, the app should have the *Sim release for testing the online update system* in <a href="#links-and-dates">Links and dates</a>.
 </details>